HarshalHivarkar033/Heart-Disease-Predictor-Project---1/README.md

 ---

 **I. Introduction**
-Heart disease is one of the leading causes of death worldwide.
-Early detection can save lives.
-This project uses machine learning to analyze patient health data and predict whether a person has heart disease or not.
-A doctor or researcher can enter patient values into a simple web form and get an instant prediction with a risk level (Low / Medium / High).
+Cardiovascular diseases are responsible for millions of deaths each year, making early and accurate diagnosis a priority in modern healthcare.
+However, identifying heart disease in its early stages is challenging because symptoms are often subtle and standard tests require significant time and resources.
+Machine learning offers a data-driven alternative — by learning patterns from historical patient records, a trained model can assist clinicians in flagging high-risk individuals quickly.
+This project applies that idea practically by building a complete prediction pipeline using the widely studied UCI Cleveland Heart Disease Dataset.
+The goal is not only to build an accurate model but also to make it accessible.
+A Flask-based web application wraps the trained model, allowing non-technical users to enter patient values through a simple form and receive an instant prediction along with a risk level.
+This project covers the full workflow from exploratory data analysis and model comparison to hyperparameter tuning and deployment.

 ---